 Applies when assets purchased via external research funding and that research project and funding is subsequently transferred to another institution or organisation.
 In these circumstances, the following conditions apply before the assets may be transferred:

-3. The Vice-Chancellor & President, Chief Operating Officer/Chief Financial Officer or, Associate Director, Corporate Finance, are delegated to commit the University in such negotiations.
+- The Vice-Chancellor & President, Chief Operating Officer, Chief Financial Officer or, Head, Corporate Finance, are delegated to commit the University in such negotiations.

-Theft, loss or malicious damage of University assets should be immediately reported to Security who will undertake the applicable reporting requirements.
-The matter should also be reported to the Dean or Director of the School/ Directorate along with the Associate Director, Corporate Finance and the Insurance Officer.
-The Dean or Director is to prepare a written report for submission to the Director, Finance or Chief Operating Officer/CFO seeking approval for either write-off action and/or for submission with subsequent insurance claims.
+Theft, loss or malicious damage of university assets should be immediately reported to Security who will undertake the applicable reporting requirements.
+The matter should also be reported to the Executive Dean of the Institute/Director of the Directorate along with the Head, Corporate Finance and the Insurance Officer.
+The Dean or Director is to prepare a written report for submission to the Chief Operating Officer and Chief Financial Officer seeking approval for either write-off action and/or for submission with subsequent insurance claims.

 Also refer to Section 6.3.15 (Variance) for other relevant procedures in this regard.